-After you implement MEM, IP phone and mobile device users can access their Outlook data by connecting to the Exchange Server via the CTE and entering their Outlook credentials.
-The way that users connect to their transformed Outlook data depends on several factors, described in the "Configuring the CTE for MEM" section on page 5.
+After you implement MEM, IP phone and mobile device users can access their Outlook data by connecting to the Exchange Server through the CTE and entering their Outlook credentials.
+Users then click a link to go to the main menu.

+The method used to connect to transformed Outlook data depends on several factors, as described in the "Configuring the CTE for MEM" section on page 5.

-The Outlook data displayed on a device, as well as the Outlook features available, depend on the constraints of the device, as described in the "Outlook Features on IP Phones and Mobile Devices" section on page 2.
+The Outlook data that is displayed on a device, as well as the Outlook features that are available, depend on the constraints of the device, as described in the "Outlook Features on IP Phones and Mobile Devices" section on page 2.
 Figure 1 shows the initial Outlook screen displayed on an IP phone and a WAP phone.
 Figure 2 shows the screen displayed on iPAQ and Palm devices.